 This course will be designed to provide an understanding of the Juvenile Justice System both in Oklahoma and on a national basis.
 The major areas explored will be diversion and treatment goals.
+Credit: Three semester hours.

-CJ 2423 INTRODUCTION TO LAW ENFORCEMENT Prerequisite: CJ 1113
+CJ 2423 INTRODUCTION TO LAW ENFORCEMENT